 Healthie is excited to partner with SugAR Poke and the Eradicate Childhood Obesity Foundation (EChO) to help build healthier lives using evidence-based research to drive nutritional education.
 We are delighted to collaborate with such a momentous cause.
-Healthie was created with the mission to improve access to nutritional care and EChO is creating tools consumers can use to shop smarter.
+We created Healthie with the mission to improve access to nutritional care.
+EChO is creating tools consumers can use to shop smarter.

 Healthie: Tell us about EChO and SugAR Poke.